kajaste/pychoir/README.md

 but this is not very convenient for anyone in the long run.

-This is where PyChoir comes in with matchers:
+This is where `pychoir` comes in with matchers:

 ```python
 from pychoir import LessThan, All, HasLength, IsNoneOr, And, IsInstance